Security in Azure App Service

 For more information on infrastructure and platform security in Azure, see Azure Trust Center.

 The following sections show you how to further protect your App Service app from threats.

 HTTPS and Certificates

 App Service lets you secure your apps with HTTPS.
 When your app is created, its default domain name (<app_name>.azurewebsites.net) is already accessible using HTTPS.
-If you configure a custom domain for your app, you should also secure it with a custom certificate so that client browsers can make secured HTTPS connections to your custom domain.
-There are two ways to do it:
+If you configure a custom domain for your app, you should also secure it with an SSL certificate so that client browsers can make secured HTTPS connections to your custom domain.
+There are several types of certificates supported by App Service: